space-nuko/sd-model-manager/README.md

 ![Screenshot](./static/screenshot1.png)

-Search and browse a list of all your scanned models with metadata:
+Search and browse a list of all your models with metadata:

 ![Screenshot](./static/screenshot2.png)